optimizely/fx-api-cookbook/readme.md

 Now we'll execute some of the most common operations in the lifecycle of an experiment via the Optimizely APIs, including:

-1. Create a eature flag and flag variables.
+1. Create a feature flag and flag variables.
 2. Create variations.
 3. Create events.
 4. Create attributes.